chadmuro/chadmuro/README.md

 [![Header](./header.png)](https://chadmuro.com/)

 I'm a Software Engineer currently living in Tokyo, Japan, and born and raised in Hawaii.
-I have professional experience using TypeScript, React, Next.js, JavaScript, and Node.js.
-My preferred tech stack at the moment includes TypeScript, Next.js, Prisma, PostgreSQL, and TailwindCSS.
+I have professional experience using TypeScript, React, Next.js, React Native, JavaScript, PHP, and Node.js.
 When I'm not developing and building things, I enjoy writing blog articles, photography, basketball, and playing with my French Bulldog.

 ### ✏ Blog Posts
 - [10 Tips To Improve Your Technical Writing Skills](https://medium.com/better-programming/10-tips-to-improve-your-technical-writing-skills-78d98faaef36)